-It offers about a hundred degree programmes, from Bachelor to PhD, at its nine faculties and schools: the Faculty of Architecture and Urban Planning, the Faculty of Medicine and Pharmacy, the Faculty of Engineering, the Faculty of Psychology and Education, the Faculty of Science, the Faculty of Translation and Interpretation, the Warocqué School of Business and Economics, the School of Human and Social Sciences, and, in collaboration with ULB, the Law School.
+It offers about a hundred degree programmes, from Bachelor to PhD, at its ten faculties and schools: the Faculty of Architecture and Urban Planning, the Faculty of Medicine and Pharmacy, the Faculty of Engineering, the Faculty of Psychology and Education, the Faculty of Science, the Faculty of Translation and Interpretation, the Warocqué School of Business and Economics, the School of Human and Social Sciences, and, in collaboration with ULB, the Law School and Teacher training School.

 The University of Mons strives to:

 - Give students quality education: special attention is paid to the standard of teaching in our university, which prides itself on having instructors who are supportive of, and available to, their students

 - Prepare students for their future professional life all the while encouraging their intellectual, cultural and human development: beyond the mere course content, UMONS offers intensive training in reflection, critique, argumentation, and the active search for information.
 This provides our students with the skills essential for responsible citizens who will be the true actors of tomorrow’s society

 - Enrich teaching through high quality research: universities must be able to count on instructor-researchers who enhance their teaching with results of large-scale research carried out within national and international networks